It can be tempting to try to sell your home on your own hoping that selling it yourself will save you money.

 Here are 5 things you need to consider if you try to sell your home on your own:

 1. You are limiting your exposure to potential buyers.
 Gone are the days of banging a for sale sign into the ground, hosting an open house and placing an ad in the newspaper.
 As a matter of fact, these three marketing tools are becoming less and less effective.
-As a 19 year veteran of the real estate business, I’ve never sold a house that I’ve held an open house at to a buyer who happened to stop by.
+As a 22 year veteran of the real estate business, I’ve never sold a house that I’ve hosted an open house at to a buyer who happened to stop by.
 Sure, I know that there are stories of where a house sold to somebody who attended an open house but those stories are rare.

 Greater market exposure results in a higher probability of getting the right price sooner.
 Remember, the longer that a house sits on the market the lower the selling price is going to be.

 2. You don’t have to pay upfront.
 The vast majority of homes are sold by REALTORS®.
 Do-It-Yourself (DIY) companies are not REALTORS®.

 With DIY companies you pay upfront for a for sale sign, photos, website advertising and more.
 If you don’t sell your house yourself, you’re out of pocket the money you had to pay upfront.
 I’m often asked by prospective sellers how much I would charge to list their house.
 My answer is that “I don’t charge you anything to list your house.
 My success fee is only payable upon the closing of your home.”

 That’s right, I pay for a professional staging consultation, professional photos, a professional video, professionally mastered online listings, print and digital marketing even if your house doesn’t sell (but it will when you let me tell the story of your home).